i-Vinit22/i-Vinit22/README.md

 - 👀 I’m interested in Web and moblie application deveploment
 - 🌱 I’m currently learning web develpoment
 - 💞️ I’m in love with powerliftings
-- 📫 How to reach me Google
+- 📫 Help me to reach Google

 <!---
 i-Vinit22/i-Vinit22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.